New York prosecutor drops sex crime case against ex-governor Cuomo

 Commisso, then a Cuomo aide in her early 30s, said Cuomo, 64, groped her breast at the Executive Mansion in Albany in 2020.
 In October, Albany County Sheriff Craig Apple filed a criminal complaint in court that charged Cuomo with forcible touching.

-The complaint appeared to take even the prosecutor by surprise, who asked that Cuomo's initial court appearance be postponed to Jan.
-7, saying the sheriff had acted unilaterally and that his complaint was "potentially defective."
+The complaint appeared to take even the prosecutor by surprise.
+He asked that Cuomo's initial court appearance be postponed to Jan.
+7, saying Apple had acted unilaterally and that the sheriff's complaint was "potentially defective."

 Other county prosecutors have investigated some of the other individual complaints and declined to bring charges.